-In addition, the 12,264,158 outstanding shares of our common stock, and the 12,877,366 shares of our common stock that are issuable upon exercise of warrants we have issued to the investors in the January 2005 private placement transaction, may be sold into the market when the registration of such shares becomes effective.
-We cannot control when and in what quantities the selling shareholders will choose to sell shares of our common stock pursuant to such registration and such sales may cause the price of our common stock to decline.
+In addition, the 12,264,158 outstanding shares of our common stock, and the 12,877,366 shares of our common stock that are issuable upon exercise of warrants we have issued to the selling shareholders, may be sold into the market pursuant to a prospectus.
+We cannot control when and in what quantities the selling shareholders will choose to sell shares of our common stock pursuant to such prospectus and such sales may cause the price of our common stock to decline.